Curriculum Notes Year 7

 Whilst we are a Catholic school we, naturally, warmly welcome families from other faiths and beliefs.

 From the moment they join our nursery school and beyond, pupils thrive in an environment where they are well-known and cared for by our staff, and where they feel happy and confident.
 The welfare and well-being of all pupils is of paramount importance to us.
 Our school nurse and team of pastoral staff are available should anyone need to speak in confidence.
-Our aim is that each pupil not only reaches their academic and extra-curricular potential but is also a happy young individual with good self-esteem.
-It is this dedication to pastoral care that helps Cranmore retain its place as one of the leading independent schools near Leatherhead & Guildford and across Surrey.
+Our aim is that each pupil not only reaches their academic and extra-curricular potential but is also a happy young individual with self-esteem.
+It is this dedication to pastoral care that helps Cranmore retain its place as one of the leading independent schools near Leatherhead and Guildford and across Surrey.

 Values